Table of contents

 installp -u ds_agent

-1. From the terminal, enter cd "/Library/Application Support/com.trendmicro.DSAgent".
+1. From the terminal, enter the following command:

 Self-protection is now disabled.

-To disable self-protection from Workload Security, see Configure self-protection through the Workload Security console for instructions.
+For information on how to disable self-protection from Workload Security, see Configure self-protection through the Workload Security console.

 helm uninstall ds-agent